Zarnish Khan

-Zarnish Khan is a Pakistani television actress known for her appearance in Urdu television serials.
+Zarnish Khan is a Pakistani former television actress known for her appearance in Urdu television serials.
 Khan has played the role of Alizeh in Susraal Mera (2015) for which she received Hum Award for Best Soap Actress.
 Later she played the role of Samra in Aye Zindagi (2015) and Iqra in Sehra Main Safar (2015).
 The former role earned her nomination for Best Supporting Actress at Hum Awards.
 She further appeared in leading roles in acclaimed serials Laaj (2016), Sun Yaara, Man Chahi (2017), De Ijazat (2018) and Ek Mohabbat Kaafi Hai (2018–19).